Online Vector Quantized Attention: Appendix B: Methods

 \subsection{Sliding Window - NoPE Interleave Implementation}

-The $\texttt{sw-nope}$ baseline interleaves sliding window attention with RoPE and full attention with NoPE in an alternating patter.
+We focus on hybrid architectures that interleave sliding window attention with RoPE and VQ, OVQ, and standard self attention with NoPE in an alternating pattern.
+We focus on this architecture in our experiments for two reasons.
+First, we find \texttt{sw-nope} was consistently our strongest baseline, and yielding also the best performance in OVQ architectures.
+Second, OVQ attention layers use position encodings in a different way than standard attention (see below).
+This means that OVQ-attention layers that use RoPE will not have two differences from standard attention layers with RoPE 1) quantized keys and 2) position encodings.
+We wanted to isolate the effects of quantizing keys in particular in our experiments, which we could do in the hybrid architectures that we tested.
 All models use queries and keys that are unit norm, multiplied by learned, per head, scalar $\beta$.
 Sliding window are size 128 on all models, unless specified otherwise.
 Head dimension is 128 in all models.